ernes-scrive/Test/README.md

     If credentials are missing [Scrive LogIn](#LogIn)("ScriveLogIn.exe“) is executed and user can enter his/her Scrive credentials as email/password values.
-    OAuth([Personal Access Credentials](https://scrive.com/en/api#entry-159)) values are then obtained from Scrive DB and stored in “pdf995.ini“ configuration file.
+    OAuth([Personal Access Credentials](https://scrive.com/en/api#entry-159)) values are then obtained from Scrive and stored in “pdf995.ini“ configuration file.

 -   Open "Devices and Printers“ panel where user can see "Scrive Print to eSign Printer“